New orders delivered in 2-6 days

 Wild Tulip Bulbs

 You can use any small garden trowel or garden knife (like a Hori-Hori) to dig the hole.
-There are also many specialized tools designed to make planting bulbs easier.
+There are also many specialized tools to help make planting bulbs easier.
 These tools include dibbers, daffodil trowels, tulip trowels, and step-on planters that allow gardeners to use a foot and leverage their body weight to dig each hole.

 Planting one bulb at a time can be less disruptive in established landscapes, and allows you to work bulbs into beds around shrubs and other more mature plants.
 It’s also ideal for creating smaller groupings of blooms for a cottage garden style.
 However, this approach can be time consuming if you want to plant a large number of bulbs in a concentrated area.